When and why modular representations emerge

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The brain has large-scale modular structure in the form of brain regions, which are thought to arise from constraints on connectivity and the physical geometry of the cortical sheet.
-In contrast, experimental and theoretical work has argued both for and against the existence of specialized sub-populations of neurons (modules) within single brain regions.
-By studying artificial neural networks, we show that this local modularity emerges to support context-dependent behavior, but only when the input is low-dimensional.
+Experimental and theoretical work has argued both for and against the existence of specialized sub-populations of neurons (modules) within single brain regions.
+By studying artificial neural networks, we show that this local modularity emerges to support complex (for instance, context-dependent) behavior only when the input to the network is low-dimensional.
 No anatomical constraints are required.
-We also show when modular specialization emerges at the population level (different modules correspond to orthogonal subspaces).
-Modularity yields abstract representations, allows for rapid learning and generalization on novel tasks, and facilitates the rapid learning of related contexts.
-Non-modular representations facilitate the rapid learning of unrelated contexts.
+We also show when modular specialization emerges implicitly at the population level, where orthogonal subspaces are viewed as distinct modules.
+Modularity yields abstract representations, allows for rapid learning and generalization on novel output domains as well as related tasks.
+Non-modular representations facilitate the rapid learning of unrelated tasks.
 Our findings reconcile conflicting experimental results and make predictions for future experiments.